 Holiday Highlights

-• A first evening feasting on Pintxos in beautiful Honarribia
+- A first evening feasting on a traditional Basque supper in beautiful Honarribia

 Itinerary

 The local specialities in the Basque region are “pintxos” and the majority of the bars in the town are dedicated to this fun form of eating.
-Pintxos can be anything from a piece of delicious cheese or tasty sweet ham on a cocktail stick to a culinary work of art mounted on a piece of bread and we’ll enjoy a lively evening hopping from bar to bar trying out different delicacies.
+Pintxos can be anything from a piece of delicious cheese or tasty sweet ham on a cocktail stick to a culinary work of art mounted on a piece of bread.

 Our first day on the bike is a fantastically picturesque introduction of what lies ahead as we head out on a route popular with local riders.
 It’s easy to see why these roads are so popular as we wind steadily through thick forest and follow the course of the Oiartzun river valley which leads us deep into the Natural Park of Aiako Harra.